sushrutaproject2/sushrutaproject2.github.io/_posts/2026-02-12-Dhanvantari-again.md

 As mentioned in yesterday's blog post, the *[Nyāyacandrikā](https://panditproject.org/index.php/entity/108025/work)* by [Gayadāsa](https://panditproject.org/index.php/entity/108024/person) (fl. ca. 1000, Bengal) is one of the important early  commentaries on the *Suśrutasaṃhitā*.
 It was discussed by Meulenbeld {% cite meul-hist -l 1A: 380-383 %}.

+## Gayadāsa on Śārīrasthāna 1.2

 Gayadāsa first discussed the title and opening statement of chapter 1 of the *Śārīrasthāna*.
-Then he came to the immediately following phrase "यथोवाच धन्वन्तरिः",  "as was declared by Dhanvantari," which appears in almost all printed editions of the Suśrutasaṃhitā and which has already been the subject of a paper from this project {% birc-2021 %}.
+Then he came to the immediately following phrase "यथोवाच धन्वन्तरिः",  "as was declared by Dhanvantari," which appears in almost all printed editions of the Suśrutasaṃhitā and which has already been the subject of a paper from this project {% cite birc-2021 %}.

 Gayadāsa said: